1ssb/ANU_YOLO/README.md

 ### Preparation

 Simply copy and paste this onto the terminal and run it.
 If everything runs correctly the system will auto-reboot and you can reopen the terminal and everything should work including pip directly as well as python.
+This preperation is immaterial of whether you have cloned, forked etc.

 ```bash
 #!/usr/bin/env bash